Karlīna Miksone

-Karlīna Miksone (born 21 March 2000) is a Latvian professional footballer who plays as a midfielder for Ekstraliga club Czarni Sosnowiec and the Latvia women's national team.
+Karlīna Miksone (born 21 March 2000) is a Latvian professional footballer who plays as a midfielder for Ekstraliga club Czarni Sosnowiec and the Latvia national team.
 During her career abroad, she has played in Iceland, Lithuania, and Poland.
 Miksone was named the 2024 Latvian Women's Footballer of the Year.

 Club career

 In 2020 Miksone played in Iceland's Besta deild kvenna for ÍBV.
 In January 2021, she signed with Lithuanian FC Gintra.
 In the end of August 2021, she was one of two Latvians to leave the club alongside defender Anastasija Ročāne.
 She subsequently joined Polish Ekstraliga side Medyk Konin, scoring her first league goal for the club in a 4–1 September 2021 win against Rekord Bielsko-Biała.

 In January 2025, Miksone was recognised as the 2024 Latvian Women's Footballer of the Year, winning the award for the first time.

 International career

 Miksone was only 14 years and 322 days old when she made her debut for the Latvia national team on 6 February 2015.
 She replaced long-time team captain Olga Matīsa in the 66th minute of a friendly match, which resulted in a 0–2 loss to Estonia.

 She continued to play for her national team at age groups, scoring twice for the Latvia under-19 team in the 2017 Baltic Cup.

 Miksone appeared for the team during the 2019 FIFA Women's World Cup qualifying cycle.
 In September 2023 Miksone scored a hat trick in a 4–0 UEFA Nations League win, away against Andorra.
 She scored five goals in nine games for the national team in 2024, going past 20 international goals in the process.